erikaleeey/ai-mind-explorer/README.md

 ---

-## 🎯 Project Significance
+## Project Significance

 As AI systems become increasingly integrated into critical decision-making processes, understanding *how* they reach conclusions is essential.
-Traditional LLM interfaces show only the final output, hiding the reasoning chain that produced it.
+This was inspired by my intern project with the DoD this summer, and realizing how important it is to have LLM outputs that we can trust and expose.
+Traditional LLM interfaces generally show only the final output, hiding the reasoning chain that produced it.
+Even if there are reasoning chains (like Perplexity), they're not clear about how each idea/piece of information is connected to other pieces of information.
+I believe that as humans, our best ideas come from being able to make connections across many different ideas instead of just disparately using  random information.

 **AI Mind Explorer** addresses this transparency gap by: